About

 Schedule 13 (beneficial ownership): are mandated filings for >5% owners.
 We parse and track this information and use it across our database to track institutional investor activity.

 8-K signal detection: We use a custom ML pipeline to parse and classify 8-K filings into categories (clinical trial events, FDA actions, financing events, licensing deals, strategic review).
 This approach allows us to continually scan and surface biotech signals across the market in an unbiased way.
 This can be especially useful for less positive news that companies don’t want to advertise via press release.
-The data pipeline also allows you to track specific competitors or therapeutic areas so you don’t miss a thing.
-You can see an example on our free public Biotech Strategic Signals Dashboard.
+The classified events are available as a structured data export or live on the public Biotech Strategic Signals Dashboard.

 Note: RxDataLab builds and maintains its own document parsers and data pipelines.
 We do not use third-party data vendors for SEC data, which means we control provenance end-to-end.
 Every filing displayed on the platform links to the original SEC document.